 If you end up with showers instead of snow on you’re ski trip, you don’t have to give up or just go back home.
 You can still ski and make the best of your trip by being prepared for the conditions you will face and by following a few simple tips that we have outlined above.

 What other tips do you have that help with wet weather adventures?
-We’d love to hear from you, so please leave your comments.
+I’d love to hear from you, leave your comments below.